Haimzis/ConquersProject/README.md

 2. Events listener from type EventObject.(using for smart Ajax calls for html update)
 3. Fix of bugs in the algorithm of the game.

-we created client side with html,css,js(Jquery) and server side based on Servlets. we created sharp and clean design with a mild animations. the frontend framework was apache tomcat and chrome. and the backend framework was IntelliJ Ultimate.
+we created client side with html,css,js(Jquery) and server side based on Java Servlets. we created sharp and clean design with a mild animations.

 I hope you will enjoy it.